• Home

 Overview

-Lebanon is grappling with a prolonged and multidimensional crisis situation that has plunged the majority of its population into poverty and misery.
-Between 2018 and 2021, the country’s GDP dropped from US$55 billion to US$23 billion.
-Similarly, GDP per capita fell from US$9,226 to US$4,136.
+Lebanon is grappling with a prolonged, multidimensional crisis that has plunged a majority of its population into poverty and misery.
+Between 2018 and 2023, the country’s GDP fell from US$54,9 billion to US$17,94 billion.
+GDP per capita similarly plummeted from US$9,226 to US$3,350.

-The population is questioning the fundamental assumptions on which ruling groups now at the helm of the state base their legitimacy and cling to fiercely.
-Meanwhile, the system is paralyzed, and the country often finds itself without a president or prime minister, even though the speaker has been in office since 1992.
+People are questioning the assumptions on which ruling groups now at the helm of the state base their legitimacy and cling to power.
+Meanwhile, the system is often deadlocked, leaving the country without a president or prime minister, whereas the speaker has been in office since 1992.

-These institutional blockages affect various aspects of everyday life, including access to work; purchasing power; water, gasoline and power supply; healthcare; and even garbage collection.
-Nationally important decisions are avoided, delayed or negotiated to the lowest common denominator to the extent that they no longer have any real impact.
+Such institutional stalemates affect various aspects of everyday life, including access to work; purchasing power; water, fuel and power supply; healthcare; and even garbage collection.
+Nationally important decisions are avoided, delayed or negotiated to the lowest common denominator to the extent of losing all impact.
 The support and integration of migrants and refugees is also affected, with political parties and religious factions blaming them for the country’s ills.

-Another disaster struck the very heart of Lebanon on August 4, 2020, when 2,750 tonnes of improperly stored ammonium nitrate blew up in the port of Beirut.
-The unprecedented explosion destroyed entire districts of the capital; killed over 200 people; injured more than 6,500; and left around 1 million people unemployed and in need of help.
-Material damage was estimated at between US$10 and 15 billion, almost half the country’s GDP.
+Another disaster struck the very heart of Lebanon on August 4, 2020, when 2.75 tons of improperly stored ammonium nitrate blew up in the port of Beirut.
+The blast destroyed entire districts of the capital; killed over 200 people; injured more than 6,500; and left around a million people unemployed and in need of help.
+Material damage was estimated at US$15 billion, almost equivalent to the country’s GDP.

-This latest tragedy has wrought destruction of such great scale and scope that Lebanon, despite the courage, strength and resilience of its people and civil society, cannot recover alone and has naturally looked for support beyond borders to its diaspora and international aid.
+This latest tragedy has wrought destruction of such great scale and scope that Lebanon, despite the courage, strength and resilience of its people and civil society, cannot recover alone and has naturally had to look beyond its borders for support from its diaspora and international aid.

 Our work in Lebanon